postmanlabs/labs-docs/src/pages/docs/getting-started/importing-templates.md

 If you want to see more detail on the requests in the template, click __View Documentation__.
 This will open the [docs page for the collection in the browser](/docs/publishing-your-api/documenting-your-api/), which outlines the requests inside it.
 To see more detail on the publisher, click their username, which will also open their profile, including other templates they have published.

+> You can also create a [public workspace](https://learning.postman.com/docs/collaborating-in-postman/using-workspaces/creating-workspaces/#creating-a-public-workspace) and share your collections to collaborate with team members.
+To import a collection from any public workspace, visit [forking a collection](https://learning.postman.com/docs/collaborating-in-postman/version-control-for-collections/#forking-a-collection).

 To import a collection, click __Run in Postman__ and select the workspace where you want to import this collection.
 This will import into a local copy of the collection that you can use and edit in Postman.

 <img alt="Select workspace" src="https://assets.postman.com/postman-docs/select-workspace-import-v8.jpg" width="400px"/>